pvlib/pvlib-python/README.md

 Compatibility
 =============

-pvlib-python is compatible with Python versions 2.7, 3.3, and 3.4, and pandas versions 0.13.1 through 0.16.2.
+pvlib-python is compatible with Python versions 2.7, 3.3, 3.4, 3.5 and Pandas versions 0.13.1 through 0.17.
+Note that our Numba-accelerated solar position algorithms have more specific version requirements that will be resolved by the Numba installer.

-For Linux + Python 3 users: The combination of Linux, Python 3, NumPy 1.9, and SciPy 0.15 has some bugs.
+For Linux + Python 3 users: Continuum's Python 3.x SciPy conda package is not compiled properly and has a few bugs related to complex arithmetic.
 The most common place for these bugs to show up when using pvlib-python is in calculating IV curve parameters using the ``singlediode`` function.
-Downgrade your NumPy to 1.8 and SciPy to 0.14, then install whatever version of pandas you want but without dependencies.
+We reported [the issue](https://github.com/ContinuumIO/anaconda-issues/issues/425) to Continuum and are waiting for it to be fixed.
+In the meantime, you can compile your own SciPy distribution, or you can use this trick on Python 3.3 and 3.4 (not 3.5): Downgrade your NumPy to 1.8 and SciPy to 0.14, then install whatever version of pandas you want but without dependencies.
 The conda commands for this are:

 ```
 conda install numpy=1.8 scipy=0.14